Plantago cretica

-Plantago cretica is a species of Plantago, family Plantaginaceae known by the common name Cretan plantain.
+Plantago cretica is a species of plant in the family Plantaginaceae known by the common name Cretan plantain.

 Description and Biology

 It is a tumbleweed, densely tufted annual plant.
-The leaves are in basal rosette, entire, narrow-linear and woolly, upright, to 15cm.
+The leaves are in basal rosette, entire, narrow-linear and woolly, upright, to 15 cm.

 The inflorescences and short flowering stalks are densely creamy to brown-hairy, curling downwards after flowering to form a dense mass at the base of the plant.
 Flowering from March to May.